#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-Below we give the necessary definitions and theorems to compute irreducible characters and also state properties of them we used in the \#P-hardness proofs.
+In the following, we give the necessary definitions and theorems to compute irreducible characters.
+We also state the properties of them that we use in the \#P-hardness proofs.
 To be able to compute irreducible characters corresponding to a given shape, we have to define the notion of border-strip tableaux.

 \begin{definition} Let $\lambda$ and $\rho$ be two partitions of $n$.
-The \emph{border-strip tableau} of shape $\lambda$ and type $\rho$ is a Young diagram of shape $\lambda$ filled in with positive integers satisfying the following rules: \begin{enumerate} \item The integers are weakly increasing in each row and in each column \item Each integer $i$ is presented $\rho_i$ number of times \item For each $i$, the set of squares filled with number $i$ form a border strip, that is, a connected skew-shape with no $2\times 2$ squares. \end{enumerate} The height of the border strip tableau is defined as the sum of the heights of the border strips minus the number of border strips. \end{definition} \begin{example} Consider the two partitions $\lambda=(5,2,1)$ and $\mu=(3,3,1,1)$.
-Then there are the following six border strip tableaux:
+A \emph{border-strip tableau} of shape $\lambda$ and type $\rho$ is a filling of the Young diagram of shape $\lambda$ with positive integers satisfying: \begin{enumerate} \item The entries are weakly increasing along each row and each column. \item For each $i$, the integer $i$ appears exactly $\rho_i$ times. \item For each $i$, the squares containing $i$ form a border-strip; that is, a connected skew shape containing no $2 \times 2$ block. \end{enumerate} The \emph{height} of a border-strip tableau is the sum of the heights of its border-strips minus the number of strips. \end{definition}